Polona Klemenčič

 Polona Klemenčič (born 16 April 1997) is a Slovenian biathlete.
 She has competed in the Biathlon World Cup since 2018.

 Career

 Klemenčič competed for Slovenia at the 2022 Winter Olympics in Beijing.
 Her best result was 20th place in the mixed relay and 29th place in individual race.
 She has competed at the World Championships six times, with a best finish of 7th place in the single mixed relay in 2023 and 8th place in the sprint in the Oberhof.

 Personal life

-She has a younger sister Živa Klemenčič, who is also a biathlete.
+Her cousin Živa Klemenčič is also a biathlete.

 Biathlon results

 All results are sourced from the International Biathlon Union.